Looking for a 4 days in Munich itinerary? You’ve come to the right place!

-With this 4 day Munich itinerary and travel guide, you'll visit the following beautiful places and destinations in Munich:
+With this 4 days in Munich itinerary and travel guide, you’ll visit the following beautiful places and destinations in Munich:

-You could easily expand this 4 day itinerary into a 5-6 day itinerary.
-Then, you wouldn't have to choose between Dachau and Nuremberg.
+You could easily expand this 4 day itinerary into a 5-6 day itinerary by moving at a slower pace.
+Then, you wouldn’t have to choose between Dachau and Nuremberg.
 And you could do your Munich city-based sightseeing at a slower pace.

 Aside from all the pretzels and beer, Munich has a deep monarchic past and endured a tumultuous 20th century.
 Let’s take a peak at the city’s history before we begin our 4 day tour of Munich.